Go Back Email Link

 • Cut into 12 equal strips.

-• Roll each strip into a long rope about 8–9 inches and gently tie it into a knot.
+• Roll each strip into a long rope about 8–9 inches.

 • Place on a parchment-lined baking sheet, leaving about 2-3 inches in between each garlic knot.